ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 # Submit your data to the Registry
-Once 360Giving data has been published by an organisation, the file must be added to the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry</a> so that the data appears in 360Giving’s tools, including <a href="https://grantnav.threesixtygiving.org" target="_blank">GrantNav</a> and <a href="https://insights.threesixtygiving.org" target="_blank">360Insights</a>.
+Once 360Giving data has been published by an organisation, the file must be added to the 360Giving Data Registry so that the data appears in 360Giving’s tools, including <a href="https://grantnav.threesixtygiving.org" target="_blank">GrantNav</a> and <a href="https://grantvis.threesixtygiving.org" target="_blank">GrantVis</a>.

 Publishers of 360Giving data can add their valid 360Giving data files to the Data Registry using the 360Giving data file submission form.